Nuitka/Nuitka/Developer_Manual.rst

 *************************

 This document is written in REST.
-That is an ASCII format which is readable as ASCII, but used to generate PDF or HTML documents.
+That is an ASCII format which is readable to human, but easily used to generate PDF or HTML documents.

 You will find the current source under: https://github.com/Nuitka/Nuitka/blob/develop/Developer_Manual.rst